 Following factor analyses in our exploratory fold, we decided to retain a two-factor structure for the DJGLS-6, and a one factor structure for the T-ILS.
 The DJLGS-6 provided a very good fit to a two-factor structure for 8 countries, good fit for 6 countries and poor fit for 13 countries, with sufficient internal consistency for 24 countries.
 For the T-ILS, the unitary factor explained the majority of variance (λ > .71) for all the three items in 25 countries and the scale score showed sufficient internal consistency for all countries.
 Table 3 presents the model fit and internal consistency values obtained across the 27 EU member states and for each member state separately, for each measure.

 DJGLS-6.
 Results of the parallel analysis and Empirical Kaiser Criterion extraction techniques suggested that a two-factor structure was the most appropriate for the DJGLS-6 across the 27 EU member states.
 We found this two-factor model to provide a good fit to the data (χ² = 299, df = 8, p < .001, CFI = .989, RMSEA = .055, CI 90% [.050, .060]).
-The scale scores had a sufficient mean internal consistency (ωsocial = .82, ranging from .78 to .86; ωemotional = .73, ranging from .56 to .86.
+The scale scores had a sufficient mean internal consistency (ωsocial = .82, ranging from .78 to .86; ωemotional = .73, ranging from .56 to .86).
 The scale showed – in accordance with our a priori set standard of ω = .60 – insufficient internal consistency in Finland, France, and Romania (emotional subscale, in all three cases).

 In parallel, we tested the model fit of the two-factor structure usually employed in the literature across the 27 EU member states, using confirmatory factor analysis.
 We also tested a unitary factor model and found the model to provide a poor fit to the data (χ² = 3023, df = 9, p < .001, CFI = .887, RMSEA = .166, CI 90% [.161, .171]) with sufficient mean internal consistency (ω = .90).
 The unitary factor model fitted the data significantly worse, χ²diff = 1103, p < .001.
 We therefore chose to retain the two-factor structure.
 This structure thus acted as a representation of the overarching loneliness construct subjected to further measurement invariance assessment and nomological network analyses.